 - Describing identified issues in the issue-tracking system for all team members.
-This action is needed to have a review of the actual product quality and make correct business decisions about the upcoming release.
+This action is necessary for QA in software testing since it allows having a review of the actual product quality and making correct business decisions about the upcoming release.

 - Cross-browser and cross-platform testing for the product being reviewed on different devices and in different environments.

 - Defects validation to review fixed defects in the code and regression testing to check that code changes did not add new issues in the already tested parts.